textpattern/textpattern.github.io/tags/images.md

 <txp:images auto_detect="" sort="id desc" />
 ```

-Display all images in the database, sorted by @id@ in descending order.
+Display all images in the database, sorted by `id` in descending order.

 ```html
 <txp:images />